New Clients Email

 Employers also regularly label employees as “independent contractors” to avoid paying overtime, minimum wages, or other benefits.
 If an employer is an independent contractor, no employment relationship exists, and no overtime or minimum wage requirements exist.
 However, employers that attempt to elude the strict requirements of the FLSA and NCWHA by labeling employees as “independent contractors” instead of employees will be treated harshly.

-If your employer is not paying you minimum wage or overtime in violation of federal or North Carolina law, contact the employment law attorneys at Maginnis Howard.
-The firm takes wage and hour/overtime cases throughout North Carolina, often on a contingency basis, meaning you do not pay any legal fees unless we recover compensation for you.
+If your employer is not paying you minimum wage or overtime in violation of federal or North Carolina law, contact the unpaid wages attorneys at Maginnis Howard.
+The firm takes wage and hour/overtime cases throughout North Carolina, often on a contingency basis.
+That means you do not pay any legal fees unless we recover compensation for you.
+Contact us today to schedule a free consultation at our Raleigh, Charlotte, or Fayetteville office.